Peer-reviewed veterinary case report

 Plain-English summary

-A 9-year-old neutered male cat was having trouble passing stool and was losing weight, so he was taken to a specialist.
-An abdominal scan showed a mass in the rectum that was causing a blockage, and tests indicated inflammation in both the mass and a nearby lymph node.
-The mass was surgically removed, and it was identified as a rare condition called feline gastrointestinal eosinophilic sclerosing fibroplasia (FGESF).
-After surgery, the cat seemed to recover well and had normal behavior and eating habits for over a year, but then he started having trouble passing stool again, and imaging showed the mass had returned.
-Unfortunately, due to his worsening condition, the owner chose to euthanize him.
+A 9-year-old neutered male cat was brought in because he was having trouble passing stool and was losing weight.
+A scan showed a mass in his rectum that was causing an obstruction.
+The vet performed surgery to remove the mass, which was diagnosed as feline gastrointestinal eosinophilic sclerosing fibroplasia (FGESF).
+After surgery, the cat recovered well for over a year, eating normally and having regular bowel movements.
+Unfortunately, the mass returned 14 months later, and due to the cat's declining health, the owner chose to euthanize him.

 Abstract